laceywash31700/laceywash31700/README.md

   - I can sing (or rather hold a pretty good note)
   - I'm teaching myself to play piano and harmonica

-- I'm a Huge Dungeons and Dragons nerd.
+- I'm a huge "Dungeons & Dragons" Nerd.

 - I'm a proud queer black man living with HIV